oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-monitoring-traffic-flows.md

 `Meshed` - the number of deployments in the namespace that are part of the service mesh, in this case it's all of the ones in your namespace and the ingress-nginx namespace, but it is possible that in some cases a deployment may not be included (perhaps a deployment has not been restarted, or a deployment has annotations that explicitly disable the use of the service mesh)

-`Success Rate` - How often a request made by a deployment within the namespace succeeds, this can be the start iof diagnosint problems
+`Success Rate` - How often a request made by a deployment within the namespace succeeds, this can be the start of diagnosing problems

 `RPS` - The number of requests per second